Entire home

 Onsite parties or group events are strictly prohibited

-Host has not indicated whether there is a carbon monoxide detector on the property; consider bringing a portable detector with you on the trip
+Host has indicated there is a carbon monoxide detector on the property

-Host has not indicated whether there is a smoke detector on the property
+Host has indicated there is a smoke detector on the property

 This property is managed through our partner, Vrbo.
 You will receive an email from Vrbo with a link to a Vrbo account, where you can change or cancel your reservation